 Your experience with the same blades may differ.
 Treat this database as a starting point — a way to narrow down which sample packs are worth ordering — not as absolute rankings.

-I genuinely welcome contradicting experiences in Reddit threads or in my email.
+We genuinely welcome contradicting experiences in Reddit threads or by email.
 Counterexamples make the database better.

 Disclosure

-If you think the manufacturer-as-tester framing biases the methodology, fair concern.
+If you think the manufacturer-conducted testing framing biases the methodology, fair concern.
 Three countermeasures:

 - Every session is recorded on video — full raw shave footage, not edited highlights.
-Videos are linked from each cluster review as they publish.
+Videos are linked from each cluster pairing data point as they publish.

 - Methodology is published before testing.
 Results are scored against the published rubric — no retroactive adjustment to favor specific blades.

-Sorted by total score, descending.
-Click any blade for the full review.
+Sorted by pairing score, descending.
+Click any row for the full pairing data.

 |---|---|---|---|---|

-Additional rows are added as cluster reviews go live — see the Currently Testing Queue below for what’s in the pipeline.
+Additional rows are added as cluster compatibility tests go live — see the Currently Testing Queue below for what’s in the pipeline.

 Currently Testing Queue